moliver28/research-handbook/content/handbook/people-group/engineering/promotion-document-style-guide.md

    - **Do**
      - _"Bob created an architecture blueprint, with a proof of concept implementation to validate the proposed solution and aid estimation.
 As a result, the project was delivered on time in 3 MRs [1,2,3]."_
    - **Why**: Avoids the need for the reader to investigate each link individually and figure out for themselves what the person's contribution actually was, often from a large issue or discussion.
-1. Expand acronyms first time they appear
-   - **Don't**:
-     - _"Jane worked with the PM for the stage to establish the Customer Engagement WG."_
-   - **Do**:
-     - _"Jane worked with the Product Manager (PM) to establish the Customer Engagement Working Group (WG)."_
-   - **Why**: Peer reviewers in your field of expertise may be familiar with the acronyms but most readers will not.
-Many acronyms are unclear and there are collisions between disciplines (e.g. Total Addressable Market and Technical Account Manager).
 1. Focus on ability at the next level
    - **Don't**:
    - **Do**: